kyma-incubator/compass/chart/localdb/README.md

 ## Overview

-LocalDB is used only in local env scenario to install and apply the DB Dump if needed.
-LocalDB consists of the following sub-charts:
+LocalDB is used only in a local env scenario to install and apply the DB dump if needed.
+LocalDB comprises the following sub-charts:
 - `postgresql` - installing the PostgreSQL database
 - `dbdump` - applying the DB dump